-✓:Applicable (If applicable versions of main units are limited, they are described inside ().)
+- ✓: Applicable (If applicable versions are limited, they are described inside ().) - -: Not applicable

-PLC FX2(FX),FX2C FXon FX1S FX1N,FX1NC FX2N FX2NC FX3G FX3U,FX3UC Communication applicability ✓ ✓ √ √ √
+PLC FX2(FX),FX2C FX0N FX1S FX1N,FX1NC FX2N FX2NC FX3U,FX3UC Communication applicability ✓ ✓ ✓ ✓ ✓

 Personal computer and cellular phone which can receive internet mails

 This setting sends an electronic mail from a PLC to notify the facility operation status, etc. to a personal computer or cellular phone which can receive electronic mails.